Look around you and try to count the number of plastic items in the room.

 Interestingly, secondary microplastics contribute far more to the overall amount of microplastics in the environment, as measured by tonnage.
 It’s estimated that over 90% of all microplastics actually come from secondary microplastics.

 Now that we’ve examined what microplastics are and where they come from, let’s talk about how they infiltrate and impact the environment.

 The Heart of the Issue

-There are three primary ways in which microplastics enter the aquatic environment.
+There are three primary ways in which microplastics enter the aquatic environment and become environmental pollutants.
 First, plastic waste is often discarded into landfills.
 Unfortunately, improper upkeep, or just the general realities of erosion, sees this waste broken down until it becomes microplastic.
 At only 5 millimeters or less, it’s almost impossible to stop this material from being transported via wind or rain towards drainage channels that lead towards rivers, and, eventually, the ocean.

 Another major contributor is littering.
 Only a small fraction of plastic is actually recycled (around 1 to 2%).
 Of the remainder, what’s not taken to a landfill is often simply thrown into the ocean.
 This is particularly true in countries with less stringent environmental regulations.
 It’s estimated that, of the 14 billion pounds of trash generated every year, a majority is plastic that is eventually dumped into the ocean.